 What’s your Plan?

-We have tried to cover almost all the things you will be needing to make your store a success story.
+We have tried to cover almost all the things you will need to make your store a success story.
 And everything kept aside, the bottom line is to keep trying and providing your customers with what they deserve for the price you ask.